TheThingsNetwork/lorawan-stack/doc/content/guides/getting-started/console/_index.md

 {{< figure src="device-creation-abp.png" alt="Creating an ABP device" >}}

-You'll now reach the device overview page for your device.
+You will now reach the device overview page for your device.
 The end device should now be able to communicate with the private network.

 {{< figure src="device-abp-created.png" alt="ABP device overview" >}}